radkomih/blockchain-developer-bootcamp-final-project/README.md

 # Lucky-Markteplace

+## Project Description
-## Decentralized marketplace where with a bit of luck you can buy stuff for less or convert your old stuff in crypto at full price
+### Decentralized marketplace where with a bit of luck you can buy stuff for less or convert your old stuff in crypto at full price
-A community composed of various roles:
+A community of members composed of various roles:
-Sellers - sell their items to a limited number of people at full of the listed price.
+- Sellers - sell their items to a limited number of people at full of the listed price.
-Buyers - buy items at a fraction of the listed price by risking their amounts.
+- Buyers - buy items at a fraction of the listed price by risking their amounts.
-Judges - help resolve various cases that might arise between sellers and buyers by earning a reward.
+- Judges - help resolve various cases that might arise between sellers and buyers by earning a reward.

-## Happy path
+### Happy Paths
 1. Alice submits an item for sale (title, description, location, carrier, price, number of people that can participate, deadline to enter).
 Alice also needs to deposit some amount equal to the price she is willing to sell the item (prevents spam and malicious activities).
 After the sale she receives (price + deposited amount).

 2. People start depositing fractions of the listed price (item price / available positions) until all available positions are filled.